 Number three – veranda

 Verandas, sometimes referred to as lean-tos are the cost effective choice to consider.
 They can be a great way to protect you from the elements, extend your living space and provide suitable cover and seating areas to enjoy all year round.
 Whilst they don’t really offer you an extra room inside the warmth of a house they can look very attractive and there’s a host of outdoor heating you could consider.
-You can also incorporate different style lighting, hanging flower baskets, built in planters, dining tables and comfortable seating areas.
+You can also incorporate different style lighting, hanging flower baskets, built in planters, dining tables, comfortable seating areas and hammocks if you want a really relaxing area!
 If you’re a little handy too you might have a go at making your own to save a few more £££.
 See how I made a veranda for under £500.

 When thinking about this option you will want to consider roofing materials and styles.
 Do you want to block out the light or is the aim to let light in?
 Options might include glass, bitumen, aluminium, slate, wood and even copper.
 Another good way to help merge the indoor/outdoor gap is to add some outdoor power sockets and soft furnishings like sit on cushions and rugs.